m-grant-prg/swoc/docs/doxygen/src/150-autotools-internal.md

 The solution is not to automatically install the doc-base documents unless specifically asked to do so with the --enable-atonly argument supplied to configure.

+\section troubleshooting Troubleshooting
+\subsection automake_or_libtool_bug Automake or Libtool Bug

+\subsubsection affected_environments Affected Environments The issues discussed in this document concern the packages specified below as supplied by Debian Bookworm:-

+\code{.unparsed}
+autoconf 2.71-3
+automake 1:1.16.5-1.3
+libtool 2.4.7-5
+\endcode

+The problems may exist in other versions and / or versions shipped with other distributions.
+This has not been investigated.

+\subsubsection the_issue The Issue
+If the test program Makefile.am references another library, perhaps via the linker flags, e.g.:-

+\code{.unparsed}
+AM_LDFLAGS = $(MG_LDFLAGS)
+AM_LDFLAGS += $(LIBMGEC_LIBS)
+\endcode

+Then LD_LIBRARY_PATH must point at the path for system-wide libraries as well as the local AT library path.
+Unfortunately a bug in Automake and / or Libtool causes the LD_LIBRARY_PATH variable to be set incorrectly.
+It is generated as:-

+\code{.unparsed}
+LD_LIBRARY_PATH="/usr/lib/x86_64-linux-gnu:/home/mgrantprg/SWDev/Projects/C/libmgesysutils/atbuild/src/prg/c/src/libmgesysutils/.libs:$LD_LIBRARY_PATH"
+\endcode

+This means that if the library being tested is already installed (whatever version), the test programs, when run through the libtool wrapper, will be run against that installed library with dodgy results.
+The line should read:-

+\code{.unparsed}
+LD_LIBRARY_PATH="/home/mgrantprg/SWDev/Projects/C/libmgesysutils/atbuild/src/prg/c/src/libmgesysutils/.libs:/usr/lib/x86_64-linux-gnu:$LD_LIBRARY_PATH"
+\endcode

+\subsubsection workarounds Workarounds
+Whilst waiting for a proper permanent fix there are 2 possible workarounds:-

+1) Fix the library variable.

+2) Run in a container which does not have the library installed.

+**1 ...
+Fix the library variable**

+A script named fix-<libtool-program-wrapper-name>.sh is supplied for each test. e.g. For a test called messagestest the script would be fix-messagestest.sh.

+These scripts perform a fairly basic reorganisation of the LD_LIBRARY_PATH variable.
+If the first entry starts "/usr" then this is moved to the end of the variable just before the ending ":$LD_LIBRARY_PATH".
+This process is repeated until the first element does not start with "/usr".

+So, to just run the test from the test object directory:-

+\code{.unparsed}
+./fix-messagestest.sh && ./messagestest
+\endcode

+to use gdb, run:-

+\code{.unparsed}
+./fix-messagestest.sh && libtool --mode=execute gdb --tui --tty=.dev.pts/<X> \
+	./messagestest
+\endcode

+and valgrind would be similar to the above.

+**2 ...
+Use a container**

+Obviously the container should not have the library installed.

+The upside of using a container is that the libtool wrappers should just work, so all that would be required would be:- ./messagestest

+\code{.unparsed}
+libtool <etc etc>........
+\endcode

+The downside is that all the correct packages need to be installed which may mean significant container management.